-- At its meeting today, the Public Audit Committee will take oral evidence from the Auditor General for Scotland (AGS) on the report, New vessels for the Clyde and Hebrides, which was published on 23 March 2022. - 2.
-The AGS has prepared a note on the key messages from the report which, along with a copy of the report, can be found in Annexe A. - 3.
-Written submissions have been received from Neil Bibby MSP and Dr. Alfred J. Baird and are included at Annexe B.

-Clerks to the Committee 19 April 2022
+- At its meeting today, the Public Audit Committee will take oral evidence from the Scottish Government and Transport Scotland on the Auditor General for Scotland's (AGS) report, New vessels for the Clyde and Hebrides, which was published on 23 March 2022.
+A copy of the report can be found in the Annexe. - 2.
+The Committee previously took evidence from the AGS on this report on 21 April and 28 April 2022. - The Committee will have the opportunity to consider any further action it may wish to take following the evidence session.
+Clerks to the Committee 23 May 2022

-Annexe A
+Annexe